South Orange, New Jersey: Public transportation

 South Orange is served by two NJ Transit railroad stations: the South Orange station, located on South Orange Avenue near the intersection of Sloan Street and the Mountain Station, located in the Montrose section of South Orange.
 The two stations provide service along the Morris and Essex Line to Newark Broad Street Station and either to New York Penn Station (some stopping at Secaucus Junction) or Hoboken Terminal.

-NJ Transit operates two bus lines that run through South Orange.
+NJ Transit operates three bus lines that run through South Orange.
 These include the 92 route which goes from South Orange train station to Branch Brook Park in Newark, and the 107 route which goes from South Orange Train Station to the Port Authority Bus Terminal in New York City.

-The 31 Coach USA Bus which travels between South Orange and Newark Penn Station, also makes stops along South Orange Avenue.
+The 31 bus line, which travels between South Orange and Newark Penn Station, also makes stops along South Orange Avenue.

 There is a shuttle connecting South Orange to Livingston, timed with connecting Morristown Line trains.